 Whether you are touring the state on a scenic byway, or enjoying a crisp autumn hike outdoors, almost everywhere you look in Vermont during the fall months is alive with bursting reds, oranges and yellows.
 Adding to the natural beauty of autumn in Vermont is a variety of festivals, events, and activities that help celebrate the season.

 Where’s the best Vermont fall foliage right now?
-Our live fall foliage map lets fall-foliage fans report and track the evolution of autumn color in Vermont.
+Here is the latest fall foilage report from the Vermont Dept of Tourism.